johnrichardrinehart/ci-pillars/README.md

       credentials, or disk space issues, or time of day, etc.);
 * Available
    1. Jobs don’t wait unreasonable amounts of time in order to begin executing;
-   2. Relevant monitoring/telemetry (backend) services run at different layers of the stack to provide insight on resource bottlenecks;
 * Efficient
    1. Jobs utilize a set of system resources (disk IOPS, disk space, CPU cycles, RSS allocations, network I/O, etc.) commensurate with the job’s